The 26 Best Things to do in Loreto

 Book your Loreto Airport Private Transfer: Pick Up or Drop Off here!

-Finally, you could include Loreto as a drop off destination in a tour package.
-This is what we did when we stayed at Magdalena Bay Whales’ Grey Whale Camp – we negotiated pick up in La Paz and drop off in Loreto as part of the tour price.
+Finally, you could include Loreto as a drop-off destination in a tour package.
+This is what we did when we stayed at Magdalena Bay Whales’ Grey Whale Camp – we negotiated a pick up in La Paz and drop off in Loreto as part of the tour price.

 Which airlines fly to Loreto Mexico?